 Step 8.
 Now, turn the toggle switch to the On position next to the IPv4 option.

 Step 9.
-Now, fill the following details in corresponding boxes:-
+Now, fill in the following details in the corresponding boxes:-

 Now, on another computer, repeat the above steps and assign the following values in step 9 to put both PC in the same network:-

 That’s it!
-Both your computers are in the same network, and you are ready to transfer files from one PC to another.
-But, you need a router that can communicate with both these computers.
+Both your computers are on the same network, and you are ready to transfer files from one PC to another.
+But you need a router that can communicate with both these computers.
 Configure the router/modem with the following details:-

 Now, all three devices are on the same network.
 Connect both PCs with the router/modem.